ju2pom/FluentWPF/README.md

 - API documention (or more samples)
 - Extend the API functionalities beyond XAML
   - Leverage lambdas (for triggers?)
-  - Support inheritance for styles
+  - Support inheritance/mixins for styles
 - Further reduce API verbosity